We are thankful for collaboration from all our partners!

 Pennsylvania’s Child Care Works Subsidy provides financial assistance for child care so that low-income parents can continue to work and provide for their families.
-Pennsylvania’s Child Care Information Services (CCIS) agencies offer parents a wealth of resources on how to find the best care for their child.
-Families can apply for Child Care Works online or visit the CCIS agency in their county.
-Parents can also receive information from Child Care Information Services (CCIS) agencies on:
+Pennsylvania’s Early Learning Resource Center (ELRC) agencies offer parents a wealth of resources on how to find the best care for their child.
+Families can apply for Child Care Works online or visit the ELRC agency in their county.
+Parents can also receive information from Early Learning Resource Center (ELRC) agencies on:

 - How to choose quality early learning programs for their child;